 Aidge demonstration#

-This notebook put in perspective the tool chain to import a Deep Neural Network from ONNX model and support its Inference in Aidge.
-The tool chain demonstrated is:
+This notebook provides an overview of the toolchain used to import a deep neural network from an ONNX model and enable its inference in Aidge.
+The demonstrated toolchain includes:

-In order to demonstrate this toolchain, the MNIST digit recognition task is used.
+To demonstrate this toolchain, we use the MNIST digit recognition task.

 Setting up the notebook#